Zach-Smith1/bugetApp/README.md

 npm run dev
 ```

-## Running
+## Running Locally

 Open the file `dist/index.html` in your browser

 ## Note

-This build is limited to a redesigned front page of Hacker News, there are no login, post, comment, etc. capabilities.
-Links to articles can be followed, all other Hacker News links are for show and will redirect to an "under construction" page.

-Thanks!
+This is a budget app actively under development with big plans for the future!